QiWang98/VideoRFT/README.md

 bash ./src/scripts/run_sft_video.sh
 ```

-You may skip this step by directly using our pretrained SFT model from [🤗VideoRFT-SFT](https://huggingface.co/QiWang98/VideoRFT-SFT).
+This step can be skipped by directly using our pretrained SFT models, available at [🤗VideoRFT-SFT-7B](https://huggingface.co/QiWang98/VideoRFT-SFT) or [🤗VideoRFT-SFT-3B](https://huggingface.co/QiWang98/VideoRFT-SFT-3B).

 ### Reinforcement Learning (RL)